isomerpages/govtech-stp/_hong-kong/00a-atb-requirements-and-process.md

 ### 1. Eligibility

-<span class="font-size:16px;">Any person, except holders of Work Permits or S-Passes issued by the Singapore Ministry of Manpower working in the construction, marine shipyard, or process sectors, who has remained in Singapore and/or Hong Kong SAR in the last 14 consecutive days before departing for Hong Kong SAR.</span>
+<span class="font-size:16px;">Any person, except holders of Work Permits or S-Passes issued by the Singapore Ministry of Manpower working in the construction, marine shipyard, or process sectors, who has remained in Singapore and/or Hong Kong in the last 14 consecutive days before departing for Hong Kong.</span>

-<span class="font-size:16px;">Persons travelling to Hong Kong SAR under the travel bubble arrangement must ensure that they meet the entry requirements of Hong Kong SAR.
-Please refer the website of the Immigration Department of Hong Kong SAR here.</span>
+<span class="font-size:16px;">Persons travelling to Hong Kong under the travel bubble arrangement must ensure that they meet the entry requirements of Hong Kong.
+Please refer the website of the Immigration Department of Hong Kong here.</span>

 ### 2. Submit Applications for Air Travel Pass and Visa